-- 2 eggs
+- 2 eggs (room temperature)

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- 4 cups confectioners suger
+- 4 cups confectioners sugar sifted

 - 3 tablespoons heavy whipping cream

-- ½ tablespoon vanilla extract
+- 1-2 teaspoons vanilla extract

-- Add eggs and vanilla and mix for another 2 minutes.
+- Add eggs and vanilla and mix until combined.

-- Pour batter into two greased and floured 9-inch round baking pans.
+- Pour batter into prepared baking pans.

 - Mix in heavy whipping cream and vanilla extract.

-- Frost cooled cakes.
+- Frost cooled cakes using an offset spatula.